emacs-mirror/emacs/mps/manual/source/topic/porting.rst

    there is no further need to protect it.
 This means it can't support incremental collection, and has no control over pause times.

 #.
-The **protection mutator context** module figures out what the
+The **mutator context** module figures out what the :term:`mutator`
-   :term:`mutator` was doing when it caused a :term:`protection fault`, so that access to a protected region of memory can be handled, or when a thread was suspended, so that its :term:`registers` and :term:`control stack` can be scanned.
+   was doing when it caused a :term:`protection fault`, so that access to a protected region of memory can be handled, or when a thread was suspended, so that its :term:`registers` and :term:`control stack` can be scanned.

-   See :ref:`design-prmc` for the design, and ``prot.h`` for the interface.
+   See :ref:`design-prmc` for the design, and ``prmc.h`` for the interface.
 There are implementations on Unix, Windows, and OS X for IA-32 and x86-64.